-The Three-Point RevolutionWe can say easily suggest that the three-point shots have altered the NBA fundamentally.
+The Three-point RevolutionOne can easily suggest that the three-point shots have altered the NBA fundamentally.
 It is being considered as a revolutionary, desirable strategy for any team in the last 10 years.
 Since the introduction in 1979, the efficiency of three-point shots was massively ignored.
-But, today each team has embraced that the average of three-points taken has risen to 27 in 2017.
+But, today each team has embraced 3P shooting so well that the average of three-points taken has risen to 27 in 2017.

 Thanks to playing “Moreyball“, the Rockets leads the league in 3PT attempts per game at 42.6, which makes more than a half of their total points scored.